 Why was the PIE Scholars program created?

-- The PIE Scholars program was created to provide enhanced, tailored, and integrative training in domains of educational psychology that address pressing needs in the research and practice of educational psychology.
+The Prevention, Intervention and Enhancement Scholars program was created to provide enhanced, tailored, and integrative training in domains of educational psychology that address pressing needs in the research and practice of educational psychology.
 This holistic approach to graduate training embeds synergies across program areas in the department in a manner that leverages our significant strengths in development, learning, prevention and intervention, as well as quantitative and qualitative methodology.
 Applicants to the department’s four program areas are eligible (Human Development, Learning Sciences, School Psychology, Quantitative Methods).

 What makes a successful PIE Scholar?

 A background in education, psychology, methodology, or related fields will position prospective scholars well for the training program.
 Experience in one or more of the following areas is particularly desirable: prevention science, quantitative analysis, qualitative analysis, human development, public policy, STEM education, systems change, school reform, problem solving, and learning optimization.
 In addition to training in diverse content areas, a collaborative and team-based approach learning is emphasized.
 Prospective scholars are ready to collaborate with faculty and students on teams within and across program areas.
 Finally, prospective scholars are eager for a specialized approach to training that embeds a holistic approach to graduate training in educational psychology that positions them to have a positive impact on society.